OpenDSA/OpenDSA/RST/en/Sorting/RadixSort.rst

    that explains more clearly why this translates to :math:`\Theta(n \log n)`.

-Now we move to the running time analysis of Radix Sort.

 .. showhidecontent:: RadixSortAnalysis

    This algorithm requires :math:`k` passes over the list of :math:`n`